AzDocs/AzDocs/Wiki/Azure.md

 > TLDR; you don't want to figure out everything by yourself and build secure & compliant platforms :).

 Another major reason/benefit to use this boilerplate is because we fixed Azure CLI in Azure DevOps Pipelines.
 By default, whenever a CLI statement crashes, your pipeline does not always break.
 We've wrapped all of our statements into the so called `Invoke-Executable` statement which manages this behaviour for you.
-Next this this huge benefit, it adds another huge benefit: logging.
+Next to this huge benefit, it adds another huge benefit: logging.
 Don't you hate the way of logging within our pipelines?
 We do too!
 So we've improved the logging when using this boilerplate.
 Let me simply show you by a screenshot:

 ![AzDocs - Invoke Executable](../wiki_images/azdocs_invoke_executable.png)